-Solution must be in place and operational by 2015.
+Solution must be in place and operational by January 2015.

-Oracle 11.2.0.4.0 upgrade
+Oracle 11.2.0.4.0 upgrade if needed

 The timeframe window is too tight for adequate testing and implementation.
-We could run out of time before phonathon starts in January 2015 causing a delay in implementing the upgrade which could potentially affect revenue.
+We could run out of time before phonathon starts in January 2015 causing a delay in implementing the upgrade which could potentially affect additional revenue as the new features will not be available.

 Budgetary Constraints: